Xinhuan-Imperial/3D-Divergence-Free-Flow-Reconstruction/2D_input/README.md

-Input: 2D sparse/scattered velocity vectors.
-The interested 3D flow domain has to be filled by such 2D projected velocity vectors.
-The best accuracy is achieved with uniform and dense 3D distribution of velocity vectors.
+Input: 3D sparse/scattered distribution of 2D velocity component vectors.
+The interested 3D flow domain has to be filled by such 2D sparse velocity vectors.
+The best accuracy is achieved with uniform as well as dense 3D distribution of velocity vectors.
+Only Matlab code is given.

-Output: 3D interpolated velocity vectors (can be full field flow in the domain), with the assumption that: 1. flow being incompressible; 2.
-2D velocity vectors are planar projection of 3D velocity vectors onto the imaging plane.
+Output: 3D interpolated velocity vectors (can be full field flow in the domain), with the assumption that flow being incompressible.

-Software: Matlab

 Parameters to tune:

-1. shape parameter epsilon, usually set to be  reciprocal of the average Eucledian distance between two nearest scattered input velocity vectors.
+shape parameter kernel.alpha (see the example code), usually set to be reciprocal of the average Eucledian distance between two nearest scattered input velocity vectors.
 Small epsilon--> instability to input error; Large epsilon--> low fitting accuracy.
 Uniformly distributed velocity vectors in space is preferred, and epsilon can be 1/aver_dist.
-2. stopping criteria, usually slightly larger than the relative error of input 2D velocity vectors.
-For example, if the input velocities are acquired by Ultrasound speckle tracking, with a relative error of 10% (consider all error sources), the stopping criteria can be set as 1.1*10%, i.e., 0.11.
-You may need to tune different parameters for a balance between fitting accuracy and error robustness.
+However usually an intermediate shape parameter results in highest accuracy.

+regularization parameter tol (see the example code), usually set to be the relative error of input velocity vectors, as the input may contain measurement/registration error etc. However usually an intermediate regularization parameter results in highest accuracy.

+Examples:

+Poiseulle_flow_2dinput.m: steady Poiseulle flow in a staight pipe, diameter 5mm, length 10mm.
+Input is from analytical solutions.
+Womersley_flow_2dinput.m: unsteady Womersley flow in a staight pipe, diameter 5mm, length 10mm.
+Input is from analytical solutions at 50 time steps.
+To try with velocity input from real measurements that contain high level of noise, you must tune shape parameter and regularization parameters very carefully for high accuracy.